HowaiMak/BLK_SWAN_COMPAR/README.md

 # BLK_SWAN_COMPAR
-Existing public Black Swan Model comparisons
+Existing public Black Swan Indicators comparison

 This notebook compares all existing Black Swan detectors.
 Specifically displayed in the library is during the Pandamic period (2019-2021).
 As of writing today, these models include: